IntersectMBO/cardano-node/doc/reference/shelley-genesis.md

 separately by the members of the federation bootstrapping the system.
 They should be created offline, kept offline and only the verification keys shared.

-For a demo we're going to put all the keys together in once place
+For a demo we're going to put all the keys together in one place.

 To start with, we will set up our template directory:

 ```
 $ cardano-cli shelley genesis create --genesis-dir example/
 ```

 This gives us

 ```
 $ ls example/*
 example/genesis.json  example/genesis.spec.json